 Recommended textbook: Mergers, Acquisitions and Corporate Restructurings, 2011, by Patrick Gaughan.
 John Wiley.
-There is an old 2007 edition.
-The readings by this edition are marked in {...} "esp." indicates the pages that are especially important. [...] means: just skim through.
+A new 2015 edition is due in June.
+The readings from this edition will be provided after publication. "esp." indicates the pages that are especially important. [...] means: just skim through.

 Additional reading material will be distributed in class during the course, and posted on BB.
 Unfortunately, there is no textbook in M&As that covers all the material that we cover in this course.

-Case studies: Cooper Industries, Conrail A&B, USX, Marvel Entertainment (packet available in the bookstore).
+Case studies: Cooper Industries, Conrail A&B, USX, Marvel Entertainment (to be purchased through the bookstore).
 The case Sungard will be provided.